tony09uk/RetroArcadeMachines/ClientApp/RetroArcadeMachines/README.md

 # RetroArcadeMachines

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3 CURRENT verion is 13.1.4

 ## Development server

+copy config.json and create config.dev.json (at same level as config.json) then:
+    add your own google_places_api_key

+in environment.ts
+    add your own google_places_api_key

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.